madrypiotr/SDD/README.md

 **This system is designed to make it possible for everyone in the community to influence it.
 The principle of equal access to the conclusion, reconciliation and vote of ideas, proposals and projects is equal.
 There will be no admin system that can arbitrarily change anything, correct parameters, add users, restrict their rights, or delete.
 Any individual parameters and global settings, mode or mode of operation of the System are determined only by decision of all members.
 This procedure applies both to the startup of the System configuration and to changes made during further use.**

 ---
-#### This is a working version of the software.
-It can not be put into public service!
+#### THIS IS A WORKING WERSION OF THE SOFTWARE.
+IT CAN NOT BE PUT INTO PUBLIC SERVICE!
 ---

-Test version [SDD] on WWW.
+Test version [SDD] on a web.

 Applied technologies: [METEOR], [MongoDB], [HTML5], [NodeJS], [jQuery], [Bootstrap].

 ## Installation
 * [Install the METEOR]
 * [Download the SDD source code]
-##### Because this is a development draft, further development should be known to developers of these components.
+* Because this is a development draft, further development should be known to developers of these components.

 ## Reporting Issues
 * Please use the [SDD GitHub issue page] to report bugs and feature requests.